nonsalant/contract/generator/README.md

 npm run postcss:watch
 ```

+#### FYI

 All the CSS for the contract styles (all files in the `📁data/more-data/css` folder, coming in through the `main.css` entrypoint) will be compilled from postcss to regular CSS (in `data/style.min.css`).

+All CSS for the generator styles (all files in the `📁styles` folder, coming in through the `main.css` entrypoint) are currently written in regular CSS and loaded using CSS `@import`s.

+The contract's `data/style.min.css` is also imported in the generator's main.css entry point using a regular CSS `@import`.

 Postcss configuration can be found in `postcss.config.js`

 ---

-### Option 3: Enabling PostCSS for the generator styles
+### Option 3: Enabling postcss for the generator styles
 (in `📁styles`)

 If you intend to write postcss in the generator's styles too (in addition to the contract styles mentioned above, where postcss is enabled by default), you will need a separate watch command to process the postcss: